 The Evolution of the Earnings Distribution in a Volatile Economy: Evidence from Argentina

 This paper studies earnings inequality and dynamics in Argentina between 1996 and 2015.
 Following the 2001–2002 crisis, the Argentine economy transitioned from a low- to a high-inflation regime.
 At the same time, the number of collective bargaining agreements increased, and minimum wage adjustments became more frequent.
 We document that this macroeconomic transition was associated with a persistent decrease in the dispersion of real earnings and cyclical movements in higher-order moments of the distribution of earnings changes.
-To understand this transition at the micro level, we estimate processes of regular wage adjustments within job spells.
-As the Argentine economy transitioned from low to high inflation, the monthly frequency of regular wage adjustments almost doubled, while the distribution of changes in regular wages morphed from having a mode close to zero and being positively skewed to having a positive mode and being more symmetric.
+To understand this transition at the micro level, we estimate processes of regular wages within job spells.
+As the Argentine economy transitioned from low to high inflation, the monthly frequency of regular-wage adjustments almost doubled, while the distribution of regular-wage changes morphed from having a mode close to zero and being positively skewed to having a positive mode and being more symmetric.

-Keywords: Income Inequality, Income Volatility, Income Mobility, Wage Rigidity, Inflation
+Keywords: Earnings Inequality, Earnings Volatility, Earnings Mobility, Wage Rigidity, Inflation

 JEL Classification: D31, E24, E31, J31